rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

 include a clear understanding of the defect, both to allow it to be fixed and to allow it to be tested.
-Adding specialized data for bugs supports that by encouraging clearer, more structured descriptions of the defect (with implicit "fix this" as the task).
+Adding specialized data for bugs supports that by encouraging clearer, more structured descriptions of the defect (with implicit “fix this” as the task).

 ## Implementation notes

-If we reduce task tracking to "record changes to fields and record discussion comments, on a per task basis", we can describe the current state of a ticket using the "most recent" values of each field and the aggregate of all recorded comments.
+If we reduce task tracking to “record changes to fields and record discussion comments, on a per task basis,” we can describe the current state of a ticket using the “most recent” values of each field and the aggregate of all recorded comments.
 This can be done ~2 ways:

-1. "Centralized" tracking, where each task has a single, total order of changes.
+1. “Centralized” tracking, where each task has a single, total order of changes.
 Changes are mediated through a centralized service.
-2. "Decentralized" tracking, where each task has only a partial order over the history of changes.
-Changes are mediated by sharing sets of changes, and by appending "reconciliation" changes to resolve cases where two incomparable changes modify the same field/s.
+2. “Decentralized” tracking, where each task has only a partial order over the history of changes.
+Changes are mediated by sharing sets of changes, and by appending “reconciliation” changes to resolve cases where two incomparable changes modify the same field/s.
 The most obvious partial order is a digraph.